kirstenstark/stringmatch_typed_naming/README.md

 The functions were also used for our preprint: add-preprint-here.

 ## Citation
-If you decide to uses these functions, I'd be happy if you would cite them:
+If you decide to use these functions, I'd be happy if you would cite them:
 Stark, K. (2021).
 Stringmatch_typed_naming.
 GitHub Repository. [https://github.com/kirstenstark/stringmatch_typed_naming](https://github.com/kirstenstark/stringmatch_typed_naming)

 ## Any comments, suggestions, extensions?